Skip to content

 Sessions guidance shaped for scanability, day-two clarity, and operator context.

 A session is the unit AGH actually manages.
-It binds one agent subprocess to a workspace, permission policy, event store, and resume record under one stable AGH session ID.
+It binds one agent subprocess to a workspace, permission policy, event store, and attach record under one stable AGH session ID.

 Session-scoped Vault refs use vault:sessions/<session_id>/<name>.
 They are ordinary encrypted Vault records filtered by the session prefix, and the session inspector shows only redacted metadata for those refs.

 The reading order follows the lifecycle.
-Start with lifecycle for state names and stop classification, move to events when you need the durable record, then use resume and permissions for the two most common operator questions: "can this continue?" and "why did AGH ask before acting?"
+Start with lifecycle for state names and stop classification, move to events when you need the durable record, then use resume attach and permissions for the two most common operator questions: "can I re-enter this live session?" and "why did AGH ask before acting?"

-Hand-drawn Sessions poster showing the AGH session lifecycle across create, active, stop, resume, replay, permissions, and audit with the octopus mascot.
+Hand-drawn Sessions poster showing the AGH session lifecycle across create, active, stop, attach, replay, permissions, and audit.

 In this section